gvwilson/thirdbit/src/fiction/iffy/index.md

 "If the host is showing any distress they're done and out."

 Sandrine nodded again.
-"Anyone around that you knew your first time around?"
+"Anyone around that you knew in your first life?"

 The man who was currently Paola Vassilenko smiled.
 "Yeah, I got lucky.
 Nobody plays chess any more,
 but a couple of the guys I served with in Newfoundland are in body right now, so we get together and have a few games whenever we can.
-I don't suppose you play?"
+I don't suppose you…?"

 Sandrine shook her head.
 "Sorry."

-"No worries—maybe in the next life."
+"No worries."
 The Marine stepped aside and gestured at the door.
 "After you?"